Amsterdam/Netherlands3D/Packages/Netherlands3D/WMSTextureProjection/README.md

 The Samples contain an example scene showing you this setup as a finished scene.
+In this example the CreateWMSLayer is placed on the TileHandler object itself.